Meet our people

 BPlan Auckland University, MNZPI and RMLA

 Diana was the Auckland Transport planner for the Matakana Link Road project.
-More recently she has held the role of AEE – Discipline Lead for the Supporting Growth Alliance.
-In this role Diana was driving excellence, consistency and ultimately verifying all technical outputs across the programme.
+She also held the role of AEE – Discipline Lead for the Supporting Growth Alliance; in this role Diana was driving excellence, consistency and ultimately verifying all technical outputs across the programme.

 She has provided expert evidence in both Council Hearings and in the Environment Court for a board range of proposals including land use, subdivision, coastal consents, plan changes, plan reviews and major roading projects.
 Diana is a full member of the NZPI and RMLA.